duneanalytics/docs/docs/query/DuneSQL-reference/SQL-statement-syntax/index.md

 !!!note
     Not quite sure what I am going to do with this whole section as we are mostly using very basic Select statements.
+    I think I can summarize this whole section on just one page.

 This chapter describes the SQL syntax used in Trino.